Swiss president attends ‘Silk Road’ summit

-In addition to discussing energy and free trade during her visit to Beijing this weekend, Swiss president Doris Leuthard officially represented her country at the first international forum for a billion-dollar international Chinese trade initiative.
+In addition to discussing energy and free trade during her visit to Beijing this weekend, Swiss President Doris Leuthard officially represented her country at the first international forum for a billion-dollar international Chinese trade initiative.

 Leuthard attended the project’s first international summit in Beijing on Sunday, along with some 30 other heads of state from around the world.